 Open Menu Close Menu Open Search Close Search

 For more than 30 years, Tufts has administered a survey to students at the time of graduation.
 Over 95% of students usually respond.
-The University uses the information to continuously strengthen the undergraduate experience and to find out what plans students have for the future.
+The university uses the information to continuously strengthen the undergraduate experience and to find out what plans students have for the future.

 Overall Satisfaction